Printing Labels

 Set Paper Type to Labels, Print Quality to Best, and choose Heavyweight or Cardstock if no labels are set.

 5160 is a laser label, and 8160 or 18660 are inkjet labels.
-For the best printing, the labels must match the printer type: match laser labels to laser printers and inkjet labels to inkjet printers.
+For the best printing, the labels must match the printer type: laser labels with laser printers and inkjet labels with inkjet printers.

-Check for the latest printer driver on the brand name of the printer in use.
-Download the driver for the model number of the printer.
+Check for the latest printer driver for the brand name of the printer in use.
+Download the driver for the printer's model number.
 Restart your computer.
 Most printers have a universal driver.
-If printing labels, the proper unique printer driver must be in use for the printer to understand the size of the label(s) and does not try to use a generic size.
+If printing labels, the proper unique printer driver must be in use for the printer to understand the size of the label(s) and not try to use a generic size.

 Ensure the printer does not have the Print on both sides (or Two-sided) check box marked in the menu.
 The Print on both sides (or Two-sided) option can interfere with Avery templates.